 You may add a little vanilla extract to add a nice flavour and aroma.

-Chocolate chips make a good addition and eye-appealing for kids.
+Chocolate chips make a good addition to the coconut biscuit recipe, it would be eye-appealing for kids.

 Can we freeze these eggless coconut cookies?

 Yes, you can.
 Once the cookies are completely cooled down, arrange them in a baking tray ensure they don't touch each other.
 Keep the tray in the freezer for 2-3 hours until cookies are frozen solid.
 Take out the tray, wrap each cookie tightly in a plastic wrap, transfer to an airtight container or bags and store in the freezer for up to 3 months.